peterlacko/gooddata-ui/docs/trouble_shooting.md

 ## A table is broken or not rendered properly.
 The legend is missing colors.

 Include CSS files in your application.
-For more information, see [How to Create Your First Visualization with GoodData UI SDK](ht_create_your_first_visualization.md), Step 7.
+For more information, see [How to Create Your First Visualization](ht_create_your_first_visualization.md), Step 7.

 ## A chart legend is broken or positioned incorrectly.